IOC bans Belarus president Lukashenko from Games

 The IOC also froze any payments to the NOC while scholarships for athletes to prepare for the Olympics will now be paid directly to them.

-Any plans for events to be hosted in Belarus should also be put on ice by all international federations, Bach said.
-Belarus is scheduled to co-host the 2021 World Ice Hockey Championships.
+Any plans for events to be hosted in Belarus should also be cancelled by all international federations, Bach said.

+He said none of the sanctions would affect Belarussian athletes or their chances of qualifying for the Tokyo 2020 summer Olympics or the Beijing 2022 winter Games.

+Belarus, scheduled to co-host the 2021 World Ice Hockey Championships, could now be stripped of the event.

 Lukashenko, who has been in power for 26 years, has shrugged off the scale of protests, saying they are sponsored by the West, and shown little signs of willingness to start a dialogue with the opposition.